WikiLeaks: 2010

-Diplomatic cables release
+United States diplomatic cables leak

-On 28 November 2010, WikiLeaks and El País, Le Monde, Der Spiegel, The Guardian, and The New York Times started simultaneously to publish the first 220 of 251,287 leaked documents labelled confidential – but not top-secret – and dated from 28 December 1966 to 28 February 2010.
+On 28 November 2010 WikiLeaks and El País, Le Monde, Der Spiegel, The Guardian, and The New York Times started simultaneously to publish the first 220 of 251,287 leaked documents labelled confidential – but not top-secret – and dated from 28 December 1966 to 28 February 2010.

 The contents of the diplomatic cables include numerous unguarded comments and revelations regarding: US diplomats gathering personal information about Ban Ki-moon, Secretary-General of the United Nations, and other top UN officials; critiques and praises about the host countries of various United States embassies; political manoeuvring regarding climate change; discussion and resolutions towards ending ongoing tension in the Middle East; efforts and resistance towards nuclear disarmament; actions in the War on Terror; assessments of other threats around the world; dealings between various countries; United States intelligence and counterintelligence efforts; and other diplomatic actions.
 Reactions to the United States diplomatic cables leak varied.
 The overthrow of the presidency in Tunisia of 2011 has been attributed partly to reaction against the corruption revealed by leaked cables.

 According to the former US Ambassador to Cameroon from 2004 to 2007, Niels Marquardt, Marafa Hamidou Yaya was arrested on "entirely unproven corruption charges", subjected to a "kangaroo court", and given a 25-year prison sentence.
-Marquardt said Marafa's only real crime was having told him that he "might be interested" in the presidency one day.
+Marquardt said Marafa's only crime was having told him that he "might be interested" in the presidency one day.
 According to Marquardt, when Wikileaks released the cable in which this was mentioned, it became front-page news in Cameroon and led directly to Marafa's arrest.
-The U.S. ambassador at the time, Robert Jackson, said Marafa's trial didn't specify the evidence against him.
+The U.S. ambassador at the time, Robert Jackson, said Marafa's trial did not specify the evidence against him.

 Unredacted cable release

+Background

 In August 2010, Assange gave Guardian journalist David Leigh an encryption key and a URL where he could locate the file containing the U.S. diplomatic cables.
 In February 2011 David Leigh and Luke Harding of The Guardian published the book WikiLeaks: Inside Julian Assange's War on Secrecy containing the encryption key.
 Leigh said he believed the key was a temporary one that would expire within days.
 Wikileaks supporters disseminated the encrypted files to mirror sites in December 2010 after Wikileaks experienced cyber-attacks.
 When Wikileaks learned what had happened it notified the US State Department.
-On 25 August 2011, the German magazine Der Freitag published an article giving details which would enable people to piece the information together.
+On 25 August 2011 the German magazine Der Freitag published an article giving details which would enable people to piece the information together.